Girgaon Chowpatty: Etymology

 Chowpatty is an Anglicised form of Chau-pati (four channels or four creeks in Marathi) as per (Bombay City Gazetteer, I. 27).
-This name is analogous to that of Satpaty, a village in the Mahim Taluka of the Thane District, which is approached through a Channel or Creek, containing seven divisions of water.
+This name is analogous to that of Satpaty, a village in the Mahim Taluka of the Thane District, which is approached through a channel or creek containing seven divisions of water.

 History

 On the road running along the beach, i.e. Marine Drive, the lone surviving terrorist of the 26/11 attacks, Ajmal Kasab, was caught and arrested.
 A bronze bust of Tukaram Omble, the policeman who helped to arrest Kasab, was erected on 26 November 2009.

 Pollution

-The water surrounding the beach is heavily polluted, and swimming should be avoided.
+The water surrounding the beach is severely polluted and unsafe for swimming.
 Fecal coliform was recorded in the water in 2013 at levels of 1455 per 100 mL, far above the acceptable standard of 500 per 100 mL.
 The presence of fecal coliform in the water has been attributed to waste from storm drains, open defecation, and the discharge of raw sewage from sewer pipes not connected to the city mains.

 In 2015, there were reports of deteriorated Ganesha idols washing up on the shore.
 The idols were found after they were immersed on Anant Chaturdashi day, which heralds the end of the Ganesh Chaturthi festival.
 The idols that were found were made from plaster-of-paris.
 It is believed that POP idols cause pollution to marine life.
 After this, the government ordered only artisan made, clay idols to be immersed, since natural clay deteriorates into the ocean quickly without harming wildlife.
 POP was banned in Mumbai and most of the Ganesha idols are being made from clay.

 On 30 August 2016, the sand on the beach is said to be turning black due to a possible oil slick in the area.
 The specific cause of the blackening is unknown.